 Scholarships and Grants :

-Scholarship and grants are considered free money and these two are often called Gift Aid because these financial aid does not have to be repaid.
-Scholarships are usually merit based while grants are generally need based.
-However, there are limited scholarship options for international students but Uthe S Government and many US colleges/ University offer some good scholarships to international students.
+Scholarship and grants are considered free money and these two are often called Gift Aid because this financial aid does not have to be repaid.
+Scholarships are usually merit-based while grants are generally need-based.
+However, there are limited scholarship options for international students but the US Government and many US colleges/universities offer some good scholarships to international students.
 Few of them are as under:

-Columbia College Scholarship: The college offers about 20 scholarship and awards to outstanding international students.
+Columbia College Scholarship: The college offers about 20 scholarships and awards to outstanding international students.

-Dartmouth College Scholarships: This college offers the need-based scholarship to all students including international students.
-It is committed to meet 100% need of students during the all four years of the undergraduate program.
+Dartmouth College Scholarships: This college offers a need-based scholarship to all students including international students.
+It is committed to meet the 100% need of students during all four years of the undergraduate program.

-Illinois Wesleyan University Scholarship: It offers merit based scholarships to qualified international students.
-The scholarship amount range from $3000 to $18000 per year and it is renewable.
+Illinois Wesleyan University Scholarship: It offers merit-based scholarships to qualified international students.
+The scholarship amount ranges from $3000 to $18000 per year and it is renewable.

 Michigan State University Scholarship: This college offers various scholarships and grants to outstanding international students.

-You can also call it self -help aid because it includes both study and part- time employment.
-Assistantship can be need-based or merit based.
+You can also call it self -help aid because it includes both study and part-time employment.
+Assistantship can be need-based or merit-based.
 But generally, international students get financial assistantship on the basis of merit rather than need.
 It can be Research Assistantship or Teaching Assistantship.
-Both Research assistant and Teaching Assistants are required to work approximately 20 hours per week.
-And in return, they get the stipend.
+Research assistants and Teaching Assistants are required to work approximately 20 hours per week.
+And in return, they get a stipend.
 The stipend offered varies across college and their departments.

 International Student Loan :

 It is also considered self-help aid and most student loans require repayment.
-International Student Loans are again very limited .
+International Student Loans are again very limited.
 All international students are required to have a cosigner to get a loan.
-A cosigner is the person who guarantees to repay the loan amount, if by any chance the borrower can not repay the loan.
-The below mentioned sources are very helpful for the international student loan:
+A cosigner is a person who guarantees to repay the loan amount if by any chance the borrower can not repay the loan.
+The below-mentioned sources are very helpful for the international student loan:

 - Global Student Loan Corporation: It is the only education lender, which offers student loan to international students without a cosigner